Bedrock-OSS/bedrock-wiki/docs/loot/item-functions.md

 `type`: Can only be `0` or `1`.

-- `0` is just a White Banner.
+- `0` is a White Banner.
 - `1` is an Ominous Banner.

 `base_color`: Can be set for banners of type 0 and sets the color of the banner.
-`patterns`: Is a array of banner patterns and colors to be applied to the banner.
+`patterns`: Is an array of banner patterns and colors to be applied to the banner.
 Up to 6 patterns can be applied.

 ### Random Dyeing